Best time to go

 Do I need vaccinations to travel to New Zealand?

-18 is the minimum drinking age in New Zealand.
+The minimum drinking age in New Zealand is 18.

 Drugs, including marijuana, are illegal.
-The punishment for importing drugs is up to 8 to 12 years in prison.
+The punishment for importing drugs is 8 to 12 years in prison.

 Using physical force to discipline children, including smacking, is illegal.